Jacksonville Tummy Tuck

 Types of Anesthesia used for Abdominoplasty Surgery

-Dr. Csikai may select general anesthesia, so you’ll sleep through the entire procedure.
+General anesthesia is most often necessary for tummy tuck surgery, so you’ll sleep through the entire procedure.
 For minor cases, Dr. Csikai may use local anesthesia, combined with a sedative to make you drowsy.
 You’ll be awake but relaxed, and your abdominal region will be insensitive to pain.
 (However, with local anesthesia you may feel some tugging or occasional discomfort).

 About Abdominoplasty Surgery